It’s Time for Changing the Current Leadership Paradigm

 Global awareness is an enormously important prerequisite for achieving the 17 SDGs.
 Without inner, personal transformation, there will be no external, systemic transformation.

-CP: Who inspires you?
+Who inspires you?
 Why?

 Julia Juergens: I am inspired by various people — for example, how Steve Jobs brought his vision into the world, or Leonardo Di Caprio, who offers his vigor to the topic of climate protection.
 The strength of Martin Luther King to stand up for his principles and values.